Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Background

 Here, the Raydon-Nikodym derivative $d\measureQ_\phi / d\measureP$ generalizes the density ratio from Eq.~\ref{eq:kl-weight space}.
 Like Eq.~\ref{eq:elbo-weight space}, the ELBO in Eq.~\ref{eq:elbo-function space} is a lower bound on the evidence \citep{burt2020understanding}.
 In fact, if $\measureP$ is the push-forward of $p(\vw)$ then Eq.~\ref{eq:elbo-function space} is a tighter bound than Eq.~\ref{eq:elbo-weight space} by the data processing inequality, $\kl{\measureQ_\phi}{\measureP} \leq \kl{q_\phi}{p}$.
 However, we motivated function-space VI to avoid weight-space priors, and in this case the bound in Eq.~\ref{eq:elbo-function space} can be looser.
 We will indeed see below that the bound becomes infinitely loose in practice, and we thus propose a different objective in Section~\ref{sec:methods}.

 Two intractabilities prevent directly maximizing the ELBO in function space (Eq~\ref{eq:elbo-function space}).
-First, it is not obvious how to practically evaluate or estimate the KL divergence between two measures in function space in Eq~\ref{eq:kl-function space}. \citet{sun2018functional} showed that it can be expressed as a supremum of KL divergences between finite-dimensional distributions,
+First, it is not obvious how to evaluate or estimate the KL divergence between two measures in Eq~\ref{eq:kl-function space}. \citet{sun2018functional} showed that it can be expressed as a supremum of KL divergences between finite-dimensional distributions,